What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 - How much Total Cost Ownership is the change (preparing suggestion, discussion time, agreeing on it, coding, debugging, deploying, finding all the edge cases)?

-- Do we loose any features?
+- Do we lose any features?
 Are you fully aware that these features are not required?

 - Do you have a full idea on how to implement it, on all its technical aspects and details, and there are no 'black holes'?